Aluki Kotierk

-Aluki Kotierk is an Inuk politician.
+Aluki Kotierk (born 1975) is an Inuk politician.
 She was born in Iqaluit, Nunavut, but grew up in Igloolik.

 Early life

-Kotierk was born in Iqaluit, Eastern Northwest Territories (now Nunavut) in 1975.
+Ms. Kotierk was born in Iqaluit, Northwest Territories (now Nunavut) in 1975.
 She holds a bachelor's degree in Native Studies and Comparative Development and a master's degree in Native Studies and Canadian Studies from Trent University in Peterborough, Ontario.